whether sensors can detect all relevant properties

 Decision Trees

 Why is entropy relevant for decision trees?
-How is defined?
+How is

 We use entropy to determine the importance of attributes.

-A lower entropy is better because it means we have to ask less questions (less testing = shallower tree) to reach a decison.
+(less testing = shallower tree) to reach a decison.

 Information gain measured with entropy